 Bialetti Moka Pot

 In 1918 a Piedmontese metal worker named Alfonso Bialetti returned home to Italy after a trip from France where he learned how to work with aluminum.
 He started a business crafting pots and pans out of aluminum and in 1933 he patented his “Bialetti Moka Express.”
 It was a three-chambered pot using steam power to force water up through the coffee chamber and into the top reservoir making that wonderful liquid we call espresso.
-It’s hourglass shape and eight flat-sided design never changed and is still what you find today.
+Its hourglass shape and eight flat-sided design never changed and are still what you find today.
 The best part is that it was small enough and inexpensive so every Italian household could afford one.
 As a result, it became very popular with Italians everywhere.

 Bialetti History Continues

-Unfortunately, with the advent of the Nespresso type machines using pods, cheap knockoffs from China, and places like Starbucks becoming popular, sales of the iconic Bialetti Moka Express started falling.
+Unfortunately, with the advent of the Nespresso-type machines using pods, cheap knockoffs from China, and places like Starbucks becoming popular, sales of the iconic Bialetti Moka Express started falling.
 Almost to the point of near bankruptcy.
 In fact, the company is still struggling to this day.
 I can’t imagine this iconic symbol of Italy disappearing forever and I hope to never see that day.

 How to use a Bialetti Moka Pot?
-Click below:

 Official Bialetti Use of Moka Pot

-We owned a Nespresso machine and have had coffee from Starbucks back in the USA.
+We owned a Nespresso machine and had coffee from Starbucks back in the USA.
 Neither compares to the flavor of espresso made in a Bialetti Moka Express.
 Every apartment we’ve rented in Italy has one.
 We use this little pot every day and will continue using one to make our espresso.